-Changing Room: must have locker facilities, appropriate PPEs, receptacle for dirty work wear.
+Changing Room: must have locker facilities, appropriate PPE, a receptacle for dirty work wear.

 Temperature control: facilities shall be available for achieving & maintaining temperatures required for heating, cooling, chilling, cooking, refrigerating & freezing food.

-Air Quality & ventilation: Food premises where operation result in release of fumes, smokes or any vapour shall be equipped with an exhaust system or ventilation to minimise airborne contamination, ambient temperature, odour and humidity
+Air Quality & ventilation: Food premises where operation result in a release of fumes, smokes or any vapor shall be equipped with an exhaust system or ventilation to minimize airborne contamination, ambient temperature, odor and humidity

 Lighting: Adequate natural or artificial lighting shall be provided to enable the personnel to operate in a hygienic manner.
-Light fittings should be located so as to minimise the risk of contact and damage.
-FSSAI has recommended the adequate lighting according to location and size of pastry shop and baking area in a table.
+Light fittings should be located so as to minimize the risk of contact and damage.
+FSSAI has recommended the adequate lighting according to location and size of the pastry shop and a baking area in a table.

 Storage facilities: shall be designed and constructed to provide protection from dust, condensation, waste, pest access and harbourage and other sources of contamination.
 Storage space should be physically separated or segregated for –